 Range & Status

-This species is scattered around the coast of Britain.
+This species is widely distributed along the southern coasts of Britain.

 Habitat & Ecology